bilgincoskun/brogue-android-port/README.md

 * Original 1.7.4 version

+#Updates
+By default the app check if there is a new version when started.
+You can disable it via **check_update** config.

 # Building

 Before building it, run **./scripts/setup_project.sh** to download and copy necessary files into the project.